 You should make sure you know what these are before you make the decision.
-Work out if you would benefit enough from leaving the deal early to make up for the cost of the ERCs.
+You can speak to Mojo's mortgage experts to work out if you would benefit enough from leaving the deal early to make up for the cost of the ERCs.

 Yes, you can get a fixed-rate mortgage as a first-time buyer.
-In fact, they are popular options for people buying their first home.
+In fact, they're popular options for people buying their first home.

-This is because they are useful for those working to a budget which many first-time buyers are.
+This is because they're useful for those working to a budget - which many first-time buyers are.

 Also, first-time buyers normally need to borrow more of the property's value than people who've owned property before.

 This means a bigger loan to repay which results in higher monthly payments, so making sure they won't increase during the deal can be a real benefit.